 • conduct analyses and studies and publish independent reports

-• issue recommendations and proposals regarding equal treatment and non discrimination on grounds of racial or ethnic origin
+• draft recommendations and proposals regarding equal treatment and non discrimination on grounds of racial or ethnic origin

-The Council is the Spanish Equality Body pursuant to article 13 of Directive 43/2000/EC and is administratively attached to the Ministry of Health, Social Services and Equality, through the Institute of Women and for Equal Opportunities (IWEO), but outside its hierarchical structure.
+The Council is the Spanish Equality Body pursuant to article 13 of Directive 43/2000/EC and is administratively attached to the Ministry of Equality, through the Directorate-General for Equal Treatment and Ethnic-RacialDiversity.
 It was set up by Law 62/2003, transposing into Spanish law Directives 2000/43/EC and 2000/78/EC, and is governed by Royal Decree 1262/2007, subsequently amended by Royal Decree 1044/2009 .

 The Council is a collegiate body and includes representatives of the national, regional and local administrations, of social partners and of 10 NGOs working for the promotion of equal treatment and non discrimination on grounds of racial or ethnic origin (ACCEM, CEAR, Spanish Red Cross, Fundación CEPAIM, Fundación Secretariado Gitano, Movimiento contra la Intolerancia, MPDL, Unión Romaní, Rumiñahui, Red Acoge).

-All its members, including the President, are appointed by the Minister of Health, Social Services and Equality for a renewable, three years term.
+All its members, including the President, are appointed by the Minister of Equality for a renewable, three years term.